 2. Business Email Closing Expressing Appreciation

 Closing a business email by showing appreciation is a nice way to end an email.
 Just like in our everyday life, people like to be appreciated.
-Aside serving as a closing, this kind of closing also leaves the recipient feeling good.
+Aside from serving as a closing, this kind of closing also leaves the recipient feeling good.

-3. Professional Email Closing Requesting for Action
+3. Professional Email Closing Requesting Action

 This kind of closing seems rather straightforward.
 From the examples below, you will see that this kind of closing shows there is little or no relationship between the sender and the recipient.
 This is the type of closing you would expect from a choleric or a melancholy, but there is nothing wrong with closing like this.